kitchej/TCPLib/README.md

 ---

-NOTE: This library should not be considered a secure way to transmit data.
-It is provided as-is and should be used at your own risk.
+**NOTE: This library should not be considered a secure way to transmit data.
 Data is transmitted as-is, so any senstive data should be secured before being sent over public networks.
+Use at your own risk!**

 TCPLib is a library for setting up a simple TCP clinet and server.
 All data is sent as bytes, therefore data must be converted to a ```bytes()``` or ```bytearray()``` object before sending.